xmyhhh/Computational-Geometry/doc/Constrained Delaunay Tetrahedralizations and Provably Good Boundary Recovery.md

     * Imagine a PLC X whose CDT T has been constructed.
 Let f be a facet we would like to insert into the PLC (and recover in the tetrahedralization). <b>The segments that bound f must already be present in X, and they must appear as edges in T.</b>
     * The goal of a facet insertion algorithm is to convert T into T^f.
     * To find the CDT of an edge-protected PLC Y , let X be a PLC containing all the vertices and segments of Y , but no facets.
 (Note that there is no need for the algorithm to actually store X; X is just a mathematical construction for our understanding.)
-    * Let T be the Delaunay tetrahedralization of the vertices in X. Because Y is fully edge-protected, every segment in X is strongly Delaunay, so T is the CDT of X???
+    * Let T be the Delaunay tetrahedralization of the vertices in X. Because Y is fully edge-protected, every segment in X is strongly Delaunay, so <b>T is the CDT of X</b>
     * Next, insert the facets of Y into X, one by one.
 With each facet insertion, update T so it is still the CDT of X.
     * The key observation is that because X always remains edge-protected, this update is always possible.
     * When all the facets have been inserted, X = Y and T is the CDT of Y —or would be if T didn’t cover the entire convex hull of the triangulation domain.